microsoft/FluidFramework/tools/benchmark/README.md

 Look at the documentation for `BenchmarkArguments` for more details on what the rest of its properties do.

-When ran, tests for runtime profiling will be tagged with `@Benchmark` (or whatever you pass in `BenchmarkOptions.type` when you define the test) and `@ExecutionTime` (as opposed to `@MemoryUsage` for memory profiling tests).
+When run, tests for runtime profiling will be tagged with `@Benchmark` (or whatever you pass in `BenchmarkOptions.type` when you define the test) and `@ExecutionTime` (as opposed to `@MemoryUsage` for memory profiling tests).

 ## Profiling memory usage